Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Experimental methodology

 \section{Experimental methodology}

 Photocathode optical measurements were performed using the ASSET (A Small Sample Evaporation Test) setup \cite{myMScThesis,ALICE_RICH,ALICE_CsI}, developed for quantitative studies of QE, transparency and ageing.
-ASSET provided tunable Vacuum-UltraViolet (VUV) illumination in the 120–200 nm range via a~deuterium lamp \cite{deuteriumLamp} and monochromator system \cite{Monochromator} and allowed operation in reflective and transmission modes under a~vacuum of 10$^{-6}$~mbar.
-It used calibrated CsI photomultiplier tubes (PMTs) to monitor light intensity for precise current-based QE and transparency extraction.
-Transparency in the 200–800 nm range was measured with a~PerkinElmer Lambda 650 UV/VIS spectrophotometer \cite{SpectrometerTransparency}.
-ASSET also enabled controlled degradation measurements by exposing samples to ion bombardment generated in an X-ray–irradiated gas chamber.
+ASSET provides tunable Vacuum-UltraViolet (VUV) illumination in the 120–200 nm range via a~deuterium lamp \cite{deuteriumLamp} and monochromator system \cite{Monochromator} and allowes operation in reflective and transmission modes under a~vacuum of 10$^{-6}$~mbar.
+It uses calibrated CsI photomultiplier tubes (PMTs) to monitor light intensity for precise current-based QE and transparency extraction.
+Transparency in the 200–800 nm range is measured with a~PerkinElmer Lambda 650 UV/VIS spectrophotometer \cite{SpectrometerTransparency}.
+ASSET also enables controlled degradation measurements by exposing samples to ion bombardment generated in an X-ray–irradiated gas chamber.
 A~complete technical description of the ASSET apparatus and measurement procedures is provided in previous publications~\cite{myMScThesis,LisowskaPhDThesis,myPhotocathodes}.
 Scanning electron microscopy (SEM) was further employed to characterise and compare the surface morphology of selected photocathodes with varying thicknesses.

-Surface resistivity measurements were carried out as an additional check to verify that the estimated film thicknesses follow the expected trend, with thinner samples exhibiting higher surface resistivity.
-The measurements were performed using a~picoammeter~\cite{Keithley}.
-A~low voltage was applied across two conductive strips deposited on the substrates and the resulting photocathode resistivity was recorded.
+The thicknesses of the photocathode layers produced by physical vapour deposition at the TFG workshop were estimated using an Inficon deposition controller~\cite{Inficon}.
+This device uses a~quartz crystal sensor, in which the oscillation frequency of the crystal changes as material is deposited on its surface.
+By inputting material-specific parameters, such as density, the frequency shift can be converted into an estimate of the deposited layer thickness.
+In contrast, for photocathodes fabricated by magnetron sputtering at the MPT workshop, direct measurements of the film thicknesses were not available.
+Instead, thin films (on the order of a~few nanometres) were obtained by scaling the deposition time based on calibration runs performed with thicker films (tens of nanometres), which thicknesses were measured using a profilometer at the TFG workshop.